DarkEquinox564/Flask-App1/README.md

 # Flask-App
-This is my blog app
+This is my blog app.

+You can talk about anything.
+Just type your blog and i will read it...